squinkylabs/SqHarmony/docs/harmony.md

 The input is used to determine which chord to generate, 1, 2, 3, 4, 5, 6, or 7.
 The octave information is ignored.
 Also ignored are any non-scale notes in the input, they are quantized to the nearest scale note.

 There is an optional trigger input.
 Either the trigger input, or a CV change, or both can trigger the generation of a new chord.

+There is also a PES input that let's you set the key signature from a different module, so that all modules can be in the same key.
+Information on PES can be found [here](./pes.md)

 ### The outputs